 John Caldwell was a well-known linen merchant in the Ballymoney area.
-He was the captain in the Ballymoney Volunteers and in 1764, he purchased a home near the town of Ballymoney, Northern Ireland.
-The home was called “Millburn Cottage” and later renamed “Balnamore House.”
-There was also another home in the area owned by the family named “Harmony Hill” which is still in use today.
+He was a Captain in the Ballymoney Volunteers and in 1764, he purchased a home near the town of Ballymoney, Northern Ireland.
+A home named Millburn Cottage was demolished to make way for Balnamore House, as it stands today.

 Two of Caldwell’s sons, Richard and John Caldwell, were key figures in the United Irish Rebellion and as a result, both the mill and their home were set on fire.
 Richard was ordered to be executed but through his father’s contacts, this was repealed.